Skip to content

 Source code in packages/graph-retriever/src/graph_retriever/strategies/base.py

-def finalize_nodes(self, nodes: Iterable[Node]) -> Iterable[Node]:
+def finalize_nodes(self, selected: Iterable[Node]) -> Iterable[Node]:

 """